mathiastj/orsted-price-scraper/README.md

 # Ørsted Price Scraper

+## Deprecated due to major change in Ørsted pricings and website redesign.

 Scrape the electricity prices on https://orsted.dk/Privat/Priser/Skift-til-orsted/Koeb-el daily to make more informed decisions on when to change between variable and static electricity subscriptions.

 See the daily prices since 27th March 2019 here: https://lit-tundra-27294.herokuapp.com/prices (Hosted freely on Heroku).